Rokyyz/unit-1CS/Project/project1.md

 # Criteria C: Development

+## Techniques used

+1. Functions
+2. For/while loops
+3. Input Validation
+4. If/else/elif statements
+5. Importation of libraries and csv files
+6. List comprehension

 ## Login System
 My client requires a system to protect the private data.
 I thought about using a login system to accomplish this requirement using a if condition and the open command to work with a csv file.